badr-ach/JAVA-RMI/README.md

 - Launch the client from the main method of the Main class.
   You can then access the VOD service from the terminal that launched the client.

+- Warning : Must have a directory name / hierarchy from which it will copy bytes from requested .class files (or .jar files) from JVMs of the RMI application (including from rmiregistry, and from client-side JVM).